whatrocks/cozmo-tensorflow/README.md

 ## 2. Training our model on FloydHub

 Make sure you are in our project's root directory, and then initialize a FloydHub project so that we can train our model on a fully-configured TensorFlow cloud GPU machine.

 ```bash
 floyd init cozmo-tensorflow
 ```

 Now we can kick off a deep learning training job on FloydHub.
 Couple things to note:

+* We'll be doing some simple transfer learning with the Inception v3 model provided by Google.
+Instead of training a model from scratch, we can start with this pre-trained model, and then replace its final layer to teach it to recognize the objects we want Cozmo to learn.
 * We're mounting the dataset that Cozmo created with the `--data` flag at the `/data` directory on our FloydHub machine.
 * I've edited this script (initially provided by the TensorFlow team) to write its output to the `/output` directory.
 This is important when you're using FloydHub, because FloydHub jobs always store their outputs in the `/output` directory).
 In our case, we'll be saving our retrained ImageNet model and the training labels to the `/output` folder.